Updated as at 23 July 2020

 Under this measure (combining the initial payments and additional payments), eligible entities will receive at least AUD20,000 up to a maximum of AUD100,000.

-A further cash flow boost will apply to small businesses employing fewer than 20 full-time employees who retain an apprentice or trainee who was in training with a small business as at 1 March 2020.
-Specifically, the Federal Government will provide a wages subsidy to eligible employers calculated at 50 per cent of the apprentice’s or trainee’s wage paid during the nine months from 1 January 2020 to 30 September 2020, up to a maximum of AUD21,000 per eligible apprentice or trainee (AUD7,000 per quarter).
+A further cash flow boost applies to certain small and medium businesses who retain an apprentice or trainee.
+The Federal Government originally announced a wages subsidy to eligible small business employers of up to 20 full-time employees who retain an apprentice or trainee who was in training with a small business as at 1 March 2020.
+The subsidy is calculated at 50 per cent of the apprentice’s or trainee’s wage paid during the nine months from 1 January 2020 to 30 September 2020, up to a maximum of AUD7,000 per eligible apprentice or trainee per quarter.

 The ATO has announced a series of administrative measures to assist taxpayers experiencing financial difficulty as a result of the COVID-19 outbreak.